 I found a perfect replacement though… For last three years I’ve been using Lightning cables made by Ugreen company (I buy from here).
 With these cables I never experienced an issue of black pins, neither had any physical damage or failing chip.
 It just works like AK-47.
 Recommend!

 That’s all for now.
 Stay healthy.
+Do some sports.
 Drink beer.